Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Application to the solar corona

 There is a potential complication introduced to this picture of non-thermal tails by the presence of collisions in the plasma.
-The mean free path $\lambda_{\rm mfp}$ of both ions and electrons in the coronal plasma is equal to $\left(\Lambda/\ln\Lambda\right) \lambda_\rmD \approx 13\, {\left(T_e/10^6 K\right)^2 {\left(n_e/10^8 {\rm cm}^{-3}\right)}^{-1}} {\rm km}$, which is significantly smaller than the typical pressure scale height $L \sim 10^3$ km.
-In other words, the Knudsen number $\lambda_{\rm mfp}/L$ is approximately $100$.
+The mean free path $\lambda_{\rm mfp}$ of both ions and electrons in the coronal plasma is equal to $\left(\Lambda/\ln\Lambda\right) \lambda_{\rmD e} \approx 1.3 \, {\left(T_e/10^4 K\right)^2 {\left(n_e/10^{10} {\rm cm}^{-3}\right)}^{-1}} {\rm cm}$ $= 13\, {\left(T_e/10^6 K\right)^2 {\left(n_e/10^8 {\rm cm}^{-3}\right)}^{-1}} {\rm km}$, which is significantly smaller than the typical pressure scale height $L \sim 10^3$ km.
+In other words, the Knudsen number $\lambda_{\rm mfp}/L$ is small.
 This may lead us to believe that, despite the weakly collisional nature of the plasma $(\Lambda \gg 1)$, the DF loses its kinetic power-law tails and Maxwellianizes on scales above $\lambda_{\rm mfp}$ as the particles traverse a few mean free paths.
 This, however, would be an incorrect conclusion, since the drive diffusion coefficient, responsible for spawning the power-law tail, exceeds the Maxwellianizing BL coefficients over a large velocity range, $\sigma_\rms < v < \omega_{\rmP e}/k_{\rm min}$, as long as large-scale EM turbulence drives the plasma.
 Even after the drive is switched off, a power-law tail can survive collisional relaxation since the BL coefficients are small at large $v$ (see Fig.~\ref{fig:fe_vs_t_after_shock}).
-The diffusion length of the non-thermal particles is $v^2/\calD_2 \sim \lambda_{\rm mfp}\,{\left(v/\sigma_\rms\right)}^4$, which can be quite large in the high $v$ tail, especially for ions, and exceeds the mean free path by orders of magnitude.
-Therefore, the power-law tail would always survive in a kinetic plasma driven by large-scale EM turbulence, as the fast unscreened particles get accelerated without dissipating their momentum and energy through collisions.
+The free-streaming scale of the non-thermal particles is $v^2/\calD_1 \sim \lambda_{\rm mfp}\,{\left(v/\sigma_\rms\right)}^4$ ($\calD_1\sim v^{-2}$ at $v > \sigma_\rms$), which can be quite large in the high $v$ tail, and exceeds the mean free path by orders of magnitude.
+Recall that inter-species collisions tend to isotropize the DF rather than alter its functional dependence on $v$ when the masses are vastly different (e.g., electrons and ions), which is why the intra-species BL coefficients are relevant here.
+Therefore, the power-law tail would survive over large distances in a kinetic plasma driven by large-scale EM fluctuations, as the fast unscreened particles get accelerated without dissipating their momentum and energy through collisions.